 11 Tips to Help You Write a Budget for Your Grant Proposal

 In most circumstances, you will need to include a budget in your grant proposal.
 Unfortunately, many applicants often struggle when it comes to developing a budget.
-So, to help increase your chances of winning a grant, ensure you set aside time to create a well-thought-out budget.
-Overall, you want to detail all the costs involved in completing your project.
+So, to help increase your chances of winning a grant, GrantWatch is giving you 11 tips to help create a well-thought-out budget.

 What should you include in your budget?